Home page Description:

-UHN is unveiling a new research institute designed to take the science of rehabilitation to new heights.
+UHN has unveiled a new research institute designed to take the science of rehabilitation to new heights.

 Based at Toronto Rehab, KITE replaces the research arm of Toronto Rehab and will synchronize the organization’s academic direction, strategic priorities, research programs and commercialization efforts in the field of complex rehabilitation science.
 It will be led by Institute Director Dr. Milos Popovic.

 KITE—an acronym that stands for Knowledge, Innovation, Talent, Everywhere—formally brings together the scientists, students and staff at the research institute under a new banner that focuses on finding solutions for people living with the effects of disability, illness and aging.